 Evaluations should be administered throughout the achievement level setting process for each type of panel study in order to capture the opinions and attitudes of panelists at key points.
-Evaluations should be reviewed by the process facilitator each day to ascertain if any panelist is struggling with any aspect of the process.
-An identification code is recommended for evaluations to maintain confidentiality while allowing the facilitator to identify panelists in need of one-on-one help.
+Evaluations should be reviewed by the process facilitator each day to ascertain if any aspect of training or the ALS process has been inadequate for aiding panelists in performing their tasks.
+Panelist identification codes should be assigned that maintain confidentiality while also allowing the facilitator to identify panelists in need of one-on-one help.